jrpillai/mongoose_demo/README.md

 ### **Front-end**

-Open `index.html` in your browser to interact with the API.
+Open `index.html` in your browser by going to the root route at [http://localhost:3000](http://localhost:3000) to interact with the API.
 Use the forms provided to make requests and view responses.

 ---